FiiGH/GRLProject/README.md

 This Python code constitutes the practical part for the Graph Representation Learning Mini Project "Mitigating Oversmoothing through Structured Graph
 Randomization" (Michaelmas Term 2024).

 The ".ipynb" file may be excuted by simply running every cell.
 The four code cells under "Cora Norm" are the most time intensive.
+Once executed, the produced models may also be loaded through the cells under "Results".
 The code contains some elements of the Graph Representation Learning module's practicals as well as some AI assistance (where indicated).